5 Ways Slate's AI Features Are Built for Online Learning

 Canva presentations to SCORM courses

 The Slate for Canva app works inside Canva's editor as a sidebar.
-Users select a presentation, configure course parameters (title, target duration, audience, learning objectives, tone, whether to include assessments), and the AI generates a full interactive course.
+Creators select a presentation, configure course parameters (title, target duration, audience, learning objectives, tone, whether to include assessments), and the AI generates a full interactive course.
 Content extraction is intelligent: it reads slide content, reconstructs the logical flow, and adds learning structure using the same Gagné framework and interaction cadence as any other Slate-generated course.

 The result is a complete, interactive course saved to your Slate library, ready to export as SCORM for your LMS.